 ABSTRACT

-Green mustard (Brassica juncea L.) is a leaf vegetable that is popular with all levels of society because it contains many nutrients and also has an affordable price ranging from Rp.
+Green mustard (Brassica juncea L.) leaf is a vegetable that is popular with all levels of society because it contains many nutrients and also has an affordable price ranging from Rp.
 5,000-Rp.
 10,000 per bunch.
 Some people believe that mustard greens can work as a blood cleanser, so people with kidney disease are advised to consume lots of mustard greens to improve kidney function.
-This research aims to determine the amount of income obtained by vegetable farmers' associations from green mustard farming and to find out whether the mustard green business being operated in Bukit Biru Village, Tenggarong District, Kutai Kartanegara Regency is profitable or not.
+This research aimed to determine the amount of income obtained by vegetable farmers' associations from green mustard farming and to find out whether the mustard green business being operated in Bukit Biru Village was profitable or not.
 Sampling in this study used a saturated sampling technique, so the number of samples selected was 18 samples.
 The data analysis stage was carried out to obtain calculated values for the green mustard farming business that had been carried out by farmers.
 This research used qualitative research.
 The results of the research show that the income obtained by the combination of vegetable farmers in Bukit Biru Village is IDR 3,951,111 per planting season.
 The average income of mustard green farming in Bukit Biru Village, Tenggarong District, Kutai Kartanegara Regency is IDR.
 2,764,164 per growing season.
 The R/C Ratio value produced by the vegetable farmers' association in Bukit Biru Village is IDR 3.33, which means that every IDR 1 spent generates IDR 3.33 in income, so the green mustard farming business in Bukit Biru Village, Tenggarong District, Kutai Kartanegara Regency is profitable to cultivate as a side business to increase farmers' income.

 Keywords: Income, Farming, Green Mustard Plants